KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-12-20-app-engine-mapreduce-api-part-7-writing-a-custom-output-writer.md

 ---
 title: "App Engine MapReduce API - Part 7: Writing a Custom Output Writer"
 date: 2014-12-22T07:07:35Z
-description: "The MapReduce library supports a number of default output writers.
-You can also write your own that implements the output writer interface.
-This article examines how to write a custom output writer that pushes data from the App Engine datastore to an elasticsearch cluster.
-A similar pattern can be followed to push the output from your MapReduce job to any number of places."
 tags:
   - "app engine"
   - "mapreduce"